calculix/cae/README.md

 + In 'New keyword' dialog propose implementation variants for corresponding keyword arguments.

-+ Settings with autosave + path to CCX and CGX.
++ Settings with autosave + path to CCX.

 + Run job from CAE.

-+ Improved treeView:
++ Improved treeView usability:
     - non-clickable keywords are grayed out - 'active' parameter for Class item;
     - bold keywords implementations.